albfernandes/mortgage-calculator-api/README.md

 ## Start the application

-To start the applications, run the command: `docker-compose up` in the root of node-challenge folder
+To start the applications, run the command: `docker-compose up` in the root of mortgage-api-calculator folder

 ## API Documentation